 - The cast-on: it's the actual start of your knit.
 It's formed by a zigzag row (0.5 rack) and 2 circular rows (one row knitted on the front bed and one on the rear bed).
 It's necessary so the start of the knit doesn't unravel when you pull the draw thread.

 Add the start after you finished your design.
 Adding it before you have finished your design limits the use of modules.

-- In the Stitches panel, click the start button.
+In the Stitches panel, click Actions-> Add start stitches.

 - A menu will pop up, where you can select the feeder you want to use for the cast-on row, the draw thread, and the waste yarn.

 The cast-on row is the very first row of your knitting.
 Make sure to choose a feeder that works well for your design.
 For example, if you are knitting mostly with yarn feeder 3, then select yarn feeder 3 for the cast-on row.
 This way the start of the knit blends in with the rest of the knitting.